Shilo-05/BLENDED_LEARNING-Implementation-of-SVM-for-Classifying-Food-Choices-for-Diabetic-Patients/README.md

 7. **Evaluate Model**
    Assess the model’s accuracy and effectiveness on the testing set using performance metrics.
+8. **Visualize Results**
+   Plot the confusion matrix as a heatmap to assess prediction performance.

 ## Program:
 ```
-/*
-Program to implement SVM for food classification for diabetic patients.
+# Program to implement SVM for food classification for diabetic patients.
-*/

 # Import necessary libraries
 import pandas as pd
 from sklearn.model_selection import train_test_split